 On behalf of The Courtauld Students' Union, I'd like to thank you for considering studying at The Courtauld.
 The student experience here is truly unique, and I am excited to be able to share it with you.
-Our small size enables the student body to come together as a vibrant and diverse community.
+Our small size enables the student body to come together as a vibrant and diverse community, while our strategic relationship with King's College London allows our students to experience the best of both worlds with the bustle of a London-based campus university.

-Our campus in King's Cross places us close to some of the world's best galleries and museums on our doorstep.
+Our campus in King's Cross has various small-business cafés and restaurants close by, and places us close to some of the world's best galleries and museums.
 There truly isn't a better place to enhance your understanding of the history of art whilst engaging with the vibrant cultural life of the capital.

-At the SU, we work to support students and to provide them with opportunities throughout the year.
-As a student at The Courtauld, you can expect to have a diverse, inclusive and exciting array of social and wellbeing events available to you.
-We also have a small but passionate group of student-led societies which include our Art Law Society, Art and Climate Society,

-LGBTQ+ Society and The Courtauldian - our incredible student-run magazine - as well as many more.

-You're more than welcome to join societies and student-groups at nearby universities like King's College London via the University of London network.
+At the Students' Union, we work to support students and to provide them with exciting and relevant opportunities throughout the year.
+As a student at The Courtauld, you can expect to have a diverse, inclusive, and stimulating array of social and wellbeing events available to you.
+We often receive tips from employers about internships and or work-opportunities and disseminate them locally and maintain a close relationship with our Alumni network.
+We have a small but passionate group of student-led societies which include our Arts & Crafts Society, Architecture Society, Film Society, Business of Art Society, and The Courtauldian - our incredible student-run magazine - as well as many more.
+Another great thing about The Courtauld is that you are more than welcome to join societies and student-led groups or even participate in competitive sports through our King's College London relationship, or via the University of London network.

-Aside from social and academic life, looking after the welfare of our students is one the SU's most important jobs.
+Aside from social and academic life, looking after the welfare of our students is one of the SU's most important jobs.
 The Courtauld and the Students' Union offer valuable wellbeing support and student-led initiatives.
-These stretch from before students have enrolled, through the SU enabled 'Peer-to-Peer programme', to a new alumni-mentoring programme, to our wellbeing service which includes counsellors and specialist support.

-I hope this has given you a good idea of the tight-knit community that thrives at The Courtauld.
+These stretch from before students have enrolled. through the SU enabled 'Peer-to-Peer programme', to the a new alumni-mentoring programme, and to our wellbeing service which includes counsellors and specialist support.
+I hope this has given you a good idea of the tight-knit community that thrives at The Courtauld courtauld.ac.uk/students-union @courtauld\su

-If you are interested in the Students' Union, please consider visiting our website and our Instagram page: courtauld.ac.uk/students-union @courtauld SU
+If you are interested in the Students' Union, please consider visiting our website and our Instagram page where you can find all the latest information: